-This is a great question as it usually has people going for the barely colored shortbread, or the golden finish.
+This is a great question, as it usually has people going for either the barely colored shortbread or the golden finish.

-just like cookies, it depends on personal taste.
-Do you like softer, lighter cookies, or go for the crisper more golden ones?
+Just like with cookies, it depends on personal taste.
+Do you like softer, lighter cookies, or go for the crisper, more golden ones?

-I alternate between both but tend to like a crispier, golden-colored shortbread (image below).
+I alternate between both but tend to like a crispier, golden-colored shortbread.

 This part is essential that you do it while the shortbread is still hot.
 That is, about ten minutes after you take it out of the oven.

-Using a smooth bladed knife, cut strips lengthwise and then do the same to the other side, creating a criss-cross pattern (see image above).
+Using a smooth-bladed knife, cut strips lengthwise and then do the same to the other side, creating a criss-cross pattern (image below).